NEWVectors or files. Pick a path.Start →

 Choose This When

-When English accuracy and low latency are your top priorities, especially for real-time voice applications or large-scale batch processing.
+When you want strong English accuracy and low latency at the lowest sustainable cost, especially for real-time voice applications or large-scale batch processing.

 Skip This If